 Solution 2: TLP must be securely attached to the vehicle.
 To be securely attached, DMV requires dealers to attach the TLPs to the vehicle using all four perforations in the corners of the TLP paper.
 If a vehicle does not have four points of attachment, then the dealer must attach the TLPs in a manner that will prevent the TLP from swinging and flapping.

-Assembly Bill 516 (Effective January 1, 2019); California Assembly Bill (AB) 516 requires dealers to prepare Reports of Sales electronically (on line), and to print Temporary License Plates when vehicles are sold.
-DMV will no longer accept the hard copies of the Reports of Sale issued by DMV to dealers prior to 2019.
 DMV will also not allow dealer promotional paper plates to be placed on vehicles at the time of sale.
 Instead, the new Temporary License Plates must be placed on the vehicle.
 The processing of the Reports of Sale electronically, and the printing of the Temporary License Plates can be done either through the Business Partner Automation Program, or through Fairfax Imaging.
-Both procedures are described below.
+Both procedures are described below:

 Dealers can process their vehicle licensing and registration paperwork electronically using DMV’s Business Partner Automation Program.
+When using a Business Partner Automation Program dealers will complete the entire transaction online, but will still need to send hard copies of the old title to the DMV.
 This can be done at the moment of sale, avoiding most paperwork, missed time deadlines, and storage of old documents.
 The following are the four DMV-approved Business Partner providers:

 MOTOR VEHICLE SOFTWARE CORPORATION Contact: Eddy Partida – Phone: 818-706-1949

 AUTOMATED VEHICLE REGISTRATION SERVICES Contact: Mark Kithcart – Phone: 707-790-8504